Skip to main content

 I see lines/drawings in the waves, did Beethoven 'see music' in them?

-I feel the wind, gently sway my body to it, leaving an invisible trail of movement (I love to dance) - would he have sensed a melody in it?
+I feel the wind, gently sway my body to it, leaving an invisible trace of movement (I love to dance) - would he have sensed a melody in it?
 I hear the water lapping against the shore, regularly - rhythm symphony?
 The sky is so blue over the Siebengebirge, I just have to take a photo.

 (Photo: private)